 The purpose of this policy is to identify those circumstances whereby animal transfer is in keeping with the principals of the 3

 The IACUC may approve the transfer of animals from AUPs involving a minimal potential for pain/distress, including breeding protocols, animals designated as "extras", or activities deemed to be so minimally invasive that transfer to another activity is considered an appropriate use of animal resources.
 Further, the AUP to which the animal is proposed to be transferred must also be deemed appropriate, such that the cumulative total for pain/distress potential is fully minimized.
 Examples are non-survival surgery and postmortem tissue collection.

 The intent of transferring animals to other AUPs should be stated in AUPs at the time of submission or addressed later as a "significant change" amendment.
 All such requests must be reviewed by the IACUC as per its Animal Use Protocol policy.
 It is the responsibility of the accepting Principal Investigator to determine whether an IACUC-approved animal transfer is consistent with the scientific goals of his/her project.

 - Consult IACUC Coordinator before making any animal transfers between AUPs

-- Record all animal transfers on designated transfer forms in individual labs or LAR office
+- Record all animal transfers on designated transfer forms in individual housing rooms or LAR office

 - All animal transfers must be recorded with the IACUC Coordinator